Reasonable Modifications for Students

 Students experiencing pregnancy-related conditions that manifest as a temporary disability under the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act are eligible for reasonable accommodations just like any other student with a temporary disability.

-The Title IX coordinator will consult with and/or refer the accessibility or disability resources staff at the college or university to ensure that student receives reasonable accommodations for their disability as required by law.
+The Title IX coordinator will consult with and/or refer the accessibility or disability resources staff at the college or university to ensure that the student receives reasonable accommodations for their disability as required by law.

-Certification to ParticipateAll students should be informed of health and safety risks related to participation in academic and co-curricular activities, regardless of pregnancy status.
+All students should be informed of the health and safety risks associated with participation in academic and co-curricular activities, regardless of pregnancy status.
 A student is not required to provide health care providers (or other) certification that the student is physically able to participate in the program or activity, unless:

 - The certified level of physical ability or health is necessary for participation;

-- The college or university requires such certification of all students participating; and
+- The college or university requires such certification of all students participating, and

 - The information obtained is not used as a basis for pregnancy-related discrimination.

-Last Modified: 8/15/25 11:40 AM | Website Feedback
+Last Modified: 6/24/26 11:38 AM | Website Feedback